-For the year ended December 31, 2021, the principal components of compensation for NEOs were:
+For the year ended December 31, 2023, the principal components of compensation for NEOs were:

-- base salary; - performance-based incentive compensation based on the Company's and the executive's performance; and - retirement and other benefits made available to all employees.
+base salary; and

+• retirement and other benefits made available to all employees.

 Base Salary

 The Company provides NEOs and other employees with base salary to compensate them for services rendered during the fiscal year.
 Executive base salaries continue to reflect our operating philosophy, our performance driven corporate culture and business direction, with each salary determined by the skills, experience and performance level of the individual executive, and the needs and resources of the Company.
 Base salaries are generally targeted to market levels and base salary ranges for NEOs are determined for each executive based on his or her position and responsibility by using market data from peer companies and published salary surveys, and the Company generally attempts to fix each NEO's salary within the range.
 We believe that the Company's most direct competitors for executive talent are not necessarily restricted to those companies that are included in the peer company index used to compare shareholder returns, but encompass a broader group of companies engaged in the recruitment and retention of executive talent in competition with the Company.